Conditions

 By recognizing and managing the prodrome phase, you may be able to stop or minimize a migraine attack before it reaches its peak.
 Working with your doctor to create a personalized action plan for this phase can significantly improve your ability to cope with migraines.

 About 25% of migraine sufferers experience aura.
-This stage usually occurs right before or during the headache phase.
+This stage usually occurs right before or during the headache phase and typically lasts 5 to 60 minutes.
 Aura symptoms can include:

 - Visual disturbances (flashing lights, zigzag lines, or blind spots)